akshaypawar20/cars-sales-analysis/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Please note that this is for Windows Machine for Mac/Linux users.
-The prerequisites would be similar with some differences, so check that out.
+Please note that these instructions are for Windows Machine for Mac/Linux users, the prerequisites would be similar with some differences, so check that out.

 ### Pre-Requisites